ExtraGive Frequently Asked Questions

 - If you have given through the ExtraGive before and are comfortable doing so, please do again.
 None of the donation for Water Street Mission goes to LCCF (the fee goes to the giving platform GiveGab), and your gift will help Water Street continue to fulfill our God directed purpose in the community.
 Being on the leader board also helps others who don’t know Water Street well take notice and hopefully learn more about our work.

 - If you are not comfortable giving through the ExtraGive, please know we fully respect that decision.
-There are many other ways to support Water Street Mission this fall.
+There are many other ways to support Water Street Mission.

 - Water Street has greatly appreciated the ExtraGive through the years and it has been a blessing to receive such amazing financial support from our community through those amazing giving days.
 But our decision, at its core, is based upon relationship building and working collaboratively with our community, which we do every day.

-- Our heart toward the ExtraGIve is similar to any fundraising event, it is a mechanism for people to give to WSM, but ultimately, we rely on God to move in the hearts of others to support His work at WSM and He will direct them through whatever event or tool He chooses.
+- Our heart toward the ExtraGive is similar to any fundraising event, it is a mechanism for people to give to Water Street Mission, but ultimately, we rely on God to move in the hearts of others to support His work at Water Street and He will direct them through whatever event or tool He chooses.

 - Water Street Mission (WSM) believes that spiritual unity among its employees is essential to the fulfillment of its mission.
 (1 Cor.
 1:10; Eph.
 4:1-4, 16).
 It is the policy of WSM to grant equal employment opportunities to all qualified persons without regard to race, color, sex, national origin, age (40+), genetic information, ancestry, handicap or disability, the use of a guide or support animal because of the blindness, deafness or physical handicap of the user or because the user is a handler or trainer of support or guide animals is hereby recognized as and declared to be a civil right or any other applicable characteristic protected by law.
 Every effort is made to select individuals who are best suited to the position based on qualifications, ability, work record, experience and fit.
 Qualified individuals with disabilities are encouraged to apply and may be reasonably accommodated.